 Learn About the Place You Are Traveling To

-Learning about the place you are traveling makes common sense, especially if you are hoping to do some sightseeing on your trip.
-But, I am surprised at how many people travel to a location and have no idea where they are going.
+Learning about where you are traveling makes common sense, especially if you hope to do some sightseeing on your trip.
+But, I am surprised at how many people travel to a location without knowing where they are going.
 If you are traveling within your own country, you may not really need to know a lot about where you are going to and all the local sites.
-Still, if you travel internationally, it would help if you could know a bit about the history, culture, people, and places you are traveling to.
+Still, if you travel internationally, it would help to know a bit about the history, culture, people, and places you are traveling to.

 You can also search for some blogs and articles to give you suggestions or what you see and experience.
-I find these are a great way to find out about the places you are visiting as many of these blogs or articles are usually written by people who live or travel to the place they are blogging about.
+These are a great way to find out about the places you are visiting as many of these blogs or articles are usually written by people who live or travel to the place they are blogging about.

 Here are some of the reasons why this is important: